nighthawkcoders/APCSA/_posts/2022-08-29-PT-using_objects.md

 ### Live Grading Presentation.
 > Each individual needs to perform their own work.
 However, I would like to see a plan that show you worked with Pair and/or Team.
 The presentation can be according to your own style, but consider the following...
-- Note.
-A Live Review is expecting students to drive dialog and questions.
+- A Live Review is expecting students to drive dialog and questions.
 Additionally, learn that Teacher likes: questions, discussion of failures, showing a progressive mindset.
 - Individual.
 Blogging or Issues that highlights key learnings and takeaways from Code.org
 - Pair/Team.
 Blogging or Issues that shows Math Library Project / Or Idea of Choice
     - A shared repository, team or pair.
 My suggestion is using Spring Portfolio project as template, as this is the start to a backend project.
 In my projects, I have placed "hacks" directory inside of Spring project and it has worked fine.
 Later you may want to expand on ideas and make them serviceable via APIs.